 She was the co-establisher of Ancient Iranian Organization, helped improve orphanage, and she was a pro women's activist.
 She received woman of the year by UCLA and in 1996 received medal of honor by FEZANA (Federation of Zoroastrian Association of Northern America).

-Lesson for students:
+Lesson for students and activity section are combined:

-Lesson Title: "The Superpower of Choice"
+Lesson Title: "The Power of Choice in Our Hands"